Rovinj, a Charming Town in Croatia: Things to Do & Travel Guide

 Tags: croatia, europe, hvar, korcula, krka, primosten, sibenik, split, trogir

-Exploring the Small Town of Sibenik: Things to Do & Travel Guide
+Exploring the Small Town of Sibenik, Croatia: Things to Do & Travel Guide

-On my way from Split to Zadar, I opted to make a few stops at different towns.
+On my way from Split to Zadar, I opted to make a few stops at different towns to see the most of Croatia.
 One town I’d heard good things about was Sibenik, a little bayside town with a lot of charm.
 It’s a bit of a hidden gem but easily accessible, so I stopped in little Sibenik for a few hours.
 It was incredibly gorgeous and one of my favourite stops in Croatia.

 The History of Sibenik

 Sibenik (chi-ben-ick) has an unusual history for Croatia since it was founded by the Croats.
-It’s first mentioned in 1066 and was made a city in 1169, with its … Continue reading
+It’s first mentioned in 1066 and was made … Continue reading

 Tags: croatia, europe, sibenik